cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 It generates tabulated phase functions, scattering coefficients, absorption coefficients, and density distributions.
 The resulting data is stored in CSV files and loaded by CosmoScout VR at runtime.

+> [!INFO]
+> This tool uses the widely used `bhmie` scattering code originally published in the appendix of Bohren, Craig F., and Donald R. Huffman: _Absorption and scattering of light by small particles_.
+John Wiley & Sons, 2008.
+The original code can be found [here](http://scatterlib.wikidot.com/mie).

 ## Usage

 > [!IMPORTANT]